QuTech-Delft/cQASM-spec/docs/language_specification/general_overview.md

 Consider a qubit register of size 3, `qubit[3] q`, where each individual qubit can be referred to by its index as `q[0]`, `q[1]`, and `q[2]`.
-If the state of this qubit register is $|110\rangle$, then measuring it will result in the following bit string
+If the state of this qubit register is $|110\rangle$, then measuring it will result in the following bit string:

 | `q[2]` | `q[1]` | `q[0]` |
 |:------:|:------:|:------:|